Advertiser Disclosure

 Applying for a new credit card with a welcome offer is often the quickest way to boost your mileage balances.

-And, for a limited time, the Hawaiian Airlines® World Elite Mastercard® is offering a great welcome bonus with simple minimum spend requirements.
-New cardholders can receive 70,000 HawaiianMiles by making their first purchase with the card and paying the $99 annual fee within the first 3 months after account opening.
+And, the Hawaiian Airlines® World Elite Mastercard® was offering a great welcome bonus when I applied with simple minimum spend requirements: “New cardholders can receive 70,000 HawaiianMiles by making their first purchase with the card and paying the $99 annual fee within the first 3 months after account opening.”

-In other words, by making a single purchase and paying the $99 annual fee, I will theoretically earn 70,000 Alaska miles.
+In other words, by making a single purchase and paying the $99 annual fee, I theoretically would earn 70,000 Alaska miles.
 That alone convinced me to apply for the Hawaiian Airlines World Elite card, and thankfully, I was approved.

 Hawaiian Airlines Approval Credit Card Screenshot